 I showed up for my first training session with Nate in June of 2012.
 At that point I had been running a few months and had run a few 5k's and a 10k.
 I was terrified the group would be far too advanced for me and I'd be slower than everyone.
 Little did I know I would be the ONLY trainee!
 Wow did I luck out!

 Nate and I ran a 5 mile loop every Thursday evening rain or shine.
 His training and expertise to this day are invaluable.
 He gave me so much confidence and worked with me through several setbacks.
-He shared everything I needed to know for a training schedule and proper runner's diet.
+He shared everything I needed to know for a training schedule and a proper runner's diet.

 In October of 2012, I ran my first marathon.
 I reached my goal, and got addicted to running for life.
 I attribute much of my success that year to Nate's hard work and dedication.